slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Life is not a problem to be solved but a reality to be experienced.' -- Soren Kierkegaard*

 <!--
+> *'People aren't either wicked or noble.
+They're like chef's salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict.' -- Lemony Snicket*

-Random wandering will not move you forward, “The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*
+> *'You cannot find peace by avoiding life.' -- Virginia Woolf* Random wandering will not move you forward, “The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*

 > *'Don’t argue your path with other people.
 Walk it.' -- Lazy Yogi*